fcusson/pihole-activity/README.md

 When everything is connected and the Raspberry Pi is turned on, run the LEDCheck.py python code.
 This code will cycle through the 12 LED of the modules.
 The LED should light up in the following order: LED 1 to 10 of the LED bar graph (in order), green LED, red LED.

-When everything is connected to your liking, move the test folder of the repository
+When everything is connected to your liking, move to the test folder of the repository
 ```
-cd ~/home/pi/pihole-activity/src
+cd ~/home/pi/pihole-activity/test
 ```

 then run the python script called LEDCycle